Newcomer StudentsProvides information and resources to support local educational agencies serving newcomer students and their families.

 This web page provides information, resources, and educational outcomes for foster youth students regarding the Foster Youth Services Coordinating Program, education rights, partnerships with the California Department of Social Services (CDSS) and nonprofit organizations, FAQs, and more.

 The web page provides data collected about Title III immigrant students enrolled in California's public and private schools.

-The Newcomer Toolkit published by the U.S. Department of Education includes five chapters that examine the following topics related to newcomer students: demographics, contributions, safe and thriving school environment, high-quality instruction, social emotional needs, and establishing partnership with families.
+The Newcomer Toolkit published by the U.S. Department of Education includes five chapters addressing the following topics related to newcomer students: demographics; safe, inclusive, and thriving school environment; social, emotional, and mental health needs; high-quality instruction; and establishing partnership with families.

 California Department of Public Health